Collecting Memories

 Claw Hammer

-Claw hammers are the most widely used hammers.
+These are the most widely used hammers.
 One side of the head is used to hammer nails, while the other is used to extract nails.
-This specific hammer is a specialty Estwing hammer that is usually given as an award.
+This specific hammer is a specialty Estwing hammer.

 Source